Data protection privacy notice

-- To ensure that we can deal with your request as efficiently as possible you will need to include your current name and address, proof of identity (a copy of your driving licence, passport or two different utility bills that display your name and address), as much detail as possible regarding your request so that we can identify any information we may hold about you, this may include your previous name and address, date of birth and what council service you were involved with.
+To make sure we can deal with your request as efficiently as possible, you will need to include your current name and address, proof of identity (a copy of your driving licence, passport or two different utility bills that show your name and address), as much detail as possible regarding your request so that we can identify any information we may hold about you.
+This may include your previous name and address, date of birth and what council service you were involved with.

 - Brentwood Borough Council does not charge for making a subject access request.
 You are entitled to receive a copy of your personal data within one month of our receipt of your subject access request.